 11. Segment reporting

 The Company''s operations predominantly relate to providing end-to-end

-segments based on the ''management approach'', as laid down in AS 17, Segment reporting.
-The Chief Executive Officer evaluates
+segments based on the ''management approach'' as laid down in AS 17,

+Healthcare was identified.
+The Chief Executive Officer evaluates the

-of various performance indicators by industry classes and geographic
+various performance indicators by industry classes and geographic

 segmentation of customers.
 Accordingly, segment information has been